Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

-In this section, we describe long-document BERT models in more details.
+In this section, we describe long-document cross-encoding models in more details.
+With an exception of TinyLLAMA \cite{TinyLLAMA2024} all models employ relatively small bidirectional encoder-only Transformers \cite{vaswani2017attention} with 100-200M parameters in total (see Table~\ref{tab:model_params}).
+TinyLLAMA is a so-called LLM-ranker: a ``causal'' decoder-only Transformer that has about 1B parameters.
+Moreover, we focus exclusively on pure Transformer architectures, leaving hybrid approaches such as RankMamba \cite{xu2024rankmamba} for future work.

 We assume that an input text is split into small chunks of texts called \emph{tokens}.
 Although tokens can be complete English words, Transformer models usually split text into sub-word units \cite{WuSCLNMKCGMKSJL16}.

 The length of a document $d$---denoted as $|d|$---is measured in the number of tokens.
 Because neural networks cannot operate directly on text, a sequence of tokens $t_1 t_2 \ldots t_n$ is first converted to a sequences of $d$-dimensional embedding vectors $w_1 w_2 \ldots w_n$ by an \emph{embedding} network.
 These embeddings are context-independent, i.e., each token is always mapped to the same vector \cite{collobert2011natural,MikolovSCCD13}.